-When Laurie Jinkins ran for office four years ago she was honored that so many of her friends and members of the community supported her desire to bring a fresh perspective and common sense solutions to Olympia.
-After her first two terms in office, she has proven herself a strong, progressive voice in the legislature.
-She has worked hard to create jobs and educational opportunities for families, protect health care and social services, reform our broken revenue system, protect the environment, and advocate for those without a voice.
-Laurie is thankful to everyone who voted for her in 2010 and 2012, and looks forward to continuing to work hard to represent the people and values of the 27th legislative district.
+When I ran for office four years ago, I was honored that so many of my friends and members of the community supported my desire to bring a fresh perspective and common sense solutions to Olympia.
+After my first two terms in office, I have proven myself a strong, progressive voice in the legislature.
+I have worked hard to create jobs and educational opportunities for families, protect health care and social services, reform our broken revenue system, protect the environment, and advocate for those without a voice.
+I am thankful to everyone who voted for me in 2010 and 2012, and look forward to continuing to work hard to represent the people and values of the 27th legislative district.

-Laurie believes that we need a tax system that is fair, adequate and stable.
-Washington State's current tax base relies too heavily on regressive, unreliable taxes, and she is a leader in promoting systemic reform.
-She was the prime sponsor of the only loophole closure bill that made it to the House floor in 2011, dedicating funds for education.
+I believe that we need a tax system that is fair, adequate and stable.
+Washington State's current tax base relies too heavily on regressive, unreliable taxes, and I am a leader in promoting systemic reform.
+I was the prime sponsor of the only loophole closure bill that made it to the House floor in 2011, dedicating funds for education.
 While that bill did not get the 2/3 majority required by I-1053, the bill did become the basis for a constitutional challenge to the initiative.
-In 2012, Laurie sponsored a capital gains tax bill that would increase the adequacy and fairness of Washington’s tax system.
-It will take committed legislators and citizens some time to replace our regressive system with a progressive tax system, however, Laurie will devote her passion for fairness to making this happen.
+And, in late 2013, the Washington Supreme Court ruled that the 2/3 majority required by I-1053 was unconstitutional.
+In 2012 and 2014, I sponsored a capital gains tax bill that would increase the adequacy and fairness of Washington’s tax system.
+It will take committed legislators and citizens some time to replace our regressive system with a progressive tax system, however, I will devote my entire legislative career to making this happen.

 Accountability and Reform

-As Deputy Director of the Tacoma-Pierce County Health Department, Laurie leads a department with 270 employees and a $38 million annual budget.
-She knows how to exercise leadership, build consensus, and get the work done.
-She has dramatically improved relationships with other agencies resulting in improved services to local communities, even during the economic crisis.
-Laurie has a record of bringing positive change and accountability to troubled agencies, while always remembering the needs of people.
-Her creative, smart, financially responsible approach is the right way to navigate the tough economy.
+As Deputy Director of the Tacoma-Pierce County Health Department, I led a department with 270 employees and a $38 million annual budget.
+I know how to exercise leadership, build consensus, and get the work done.
+After arriving at the health department, I dramatically improved relationships with other agencies resulting in improved services to local communities, even during the economic crisis.
+I have a record of bringing positive change and accountability to troubled agencies, while always remembering the needs of people.
+My creative, smart, financially responsible approach is the right way to navigate the tough economy.

-During her first terms in office, Laurie sponsored or co-sponsored a number of bills to improve school funding, invest in early learning programs, and bring smart reforms to our schools and classrooms.
-Prior to being elected to the Legislature, Laurie served 12 years on the Tacoma Community College Board of Trustees, overseeing a period of significant growth.
-Laurie led efforts to rebuild the campus and accommodate thousands of new students.
-During Laurie’s tenure, TCC was recognized numerous times for its environmentally sustainable practices and excellent educational programs.
-Laurie believes everyone deserves access to quality education, and aims to keep the doors open, education affordable, and the quality outstanding.
-Laurie pushed for educational programs that make sure students are prepared for jobs, and providing workers for business community needs.
-As a PTA mom, Laurie is dedicated to investing in our K-12 schools too.
+During my first terms in office, I sponsored or co-sponsored a number of bills to improve school funding, invest in early learning programs, and bring smart reforms to our schools and classrooms.
+Prior to being elected to the Legislature, I served 12 years on the Tacoma Community College Board of Trustees, overseeing a period of significant growth.
+I led efforts to rebuild the campus and accommodate thousands of new students.
+During my tenure, TCC was recognized numerous times for its environmentally sustainable practices and excellent educational programs.
+I believe everyone deserves access to quality education, and aim to keep the doors open, education affordable, and the quality outstanding.
+I pushed for educational programs that make sure students are prepared for jobs, and providing workers for business community needs.
+As a PTA mom, I am dedicated to investing in our K-12 schools too.
 Even during the tough economy, our highest priority must be to provide educational excellence and opportunity for every child.

 Jobs for Working Families

-While serving on the Capitol Budget and Transportation committees, Laurie was a co-sponsor of the 2012 Jobs Now Act.
-This investment into our state’s infrastructure will create new schools, affordable housing, and crucial investments in transportation, as well as over 18,000 jobs in our state.
-Here in the 27th district, the Jobs Act will build an allied health building at TCC, advance the cleanup of Ruston Way & Commencement Bay, help renovate of the Broadway Center & Foss Seaport, and expand our low-income housing resources.
+While serving on the Capitol Budget and Transportation committees, I was a co-sponsor of the 2012 Jobs Now Act.
+This investment into our state’s infrastructure created new schools, affordable housing, and crucial investments in transportation, as well as over 20,000 jobs in our state.
+Here in the 27th district, the Jobs Act built an allied health building at TCC, advanced the cleanup of Ruston Way & Commencement Bay, helped renovate of the Broadway Center & Foss Seaport, and expand our low-income housing resources.

 Washington has regularly been ranked by independent sources as one of the top 5 states in the nation for small business.
 This largely stems from our innovative spirit, our strong higher education system and legislative efforts to make sure we advance smart regulation and support for our small businesses.
-Laurie believes this is the right approach and will continue to support small business development.
+I believe this is the right approach and will continue to support small business development.

-Laurie has spent her personal life and her career standing up for those who need a strong voice on their side.
-Laurie works tirelessly for social justice, advocating for women’s right to choose, working to end domestic violence, supporting a sane immigration policy, encouraging living wages, and assuring that everyone’s basic rights are protected.
+I have spent my personal life and my career standing up for those who need a strong voice on their side.
+I work tirelessly for social justice, advocating for women’s right to choose, working to end domestic violence, supporting a sane immigration policy, curbing gun violence, encouraging living wages, and assuring that everyone’s basic rights are protected.

-As the first open lesbian serving in the Washington legislature, Laurie was a natural and respected leader in the successful passage of full marriage equality.
-Trusted by her colleagues, Laurie will continue to bring the perspective of a loving mother in a committed 20 year relationship to the House floor as a reminder to her colleagues and people throughout the state that we must respect the rights and dignity of every Washington family.
+As the first open lesbian serving in the Washington legislature, I was a natural and respected leader in the successful passage of full marriage equality.
+Trusted by my colleagues, I will continue to bring the perspective of a loving mother in a committed 25 year relationship to the House floor as a reminder to colleagues and people throughout the state that we must respect the rights and dignity of every Washington family.

-As our region grows, we need to stay ahead of the transportation demands.
-Laurie is an advocate of modern, clean, green transit and transportation choices that work for everyone.
+As our regional population grows, we need to stay ahead of transportation demands.
+I advocate for modern, clean, green transit and transportation choices that work for everyone.
 For people this means more investment in transit, car pool incentives and non-motorized transportation.
 For freight, this means a fair regulatory environment, encouragement of multi-modal transportation, and protection and enhancement of the Port of Tacoma.
 The Port of Tacoma is a key to our economic strength, we must make sure it remains vital and busy, providing growth and jobs.

-As Vice Chair of the House Health Care & Wellness Committee Laurie has helped prepare Washington for implementation of Affordable Care Act.
-Laurie worked hard on the creation of Washington’s Health Exchange in 2012.
-The Exchange will ensure that small business has affordable access to easily understandable health care choices and that uninsured people will have access to health care.
-In the 2011 session, Laurie was also successful in bringing more transparency to our non-profit hospital systems and making sure that hospitals engage with their community when making decisions about what services they will provide the community.
+As Vice Chair of the House Health Care & Wellness Committee, I helped prepare Washington for implementation of Affordable Care Act.
+I worked hard on the creation of Washington’s Health Exchange in 2012.
+The Exchange ensured that small business has affordable access to easily understandable health care choices and that uninsured people have access to health care.
+Because of our commitment to making sure health reform worked for Washington, we now have more people enrolled in health insurance coverage than 47 other states.
+In the 2011 session, I was also successful in bringing more transparency to our non-profit hospital systems and making sure that hospitals engage with their community when making decisions about what services they will provide the community.

-Before becoming a legislator, she was asked by former Governor Gary Locke and Governor Chris Gregoire to directly assist them in developing priorities for their health care budgets.
-Laurie’s expertise has been invaluable in the legislature.
+Before becoming a legislator, I was asked by former Governor Gary Locke and Governor Chris Gregoire to directly assist them in developing priorities for their health care budgets.
+My expertise has been invaluable in the legislature.
 Over the next decade, making health care reform work–on the ground, in people’s lives–will be one of the most important jobs for the legislature.
-Laurie has brought a strong, experienced, practical voice of reason to these decisions.
-Laurie has worked successfully with the legislature in the past, winning support for mandatory notification by hospitals of restrictions placed on any practitioners within the facility, criminal background checks of individuals seeking to become licensed health care providers and a bill allowing the Department of Health to pay malpractice insurance premiums for health care providers volunteering in rural and underserved areas.
+I bring a strong, experienced, practical voice of reason to these decisions.
+I worked successfully with the legislature in the past, winning support for mandatory notification by hospitals of restrictions placed on any practitioners within the facility, criminal background checks of individuals seeking to become licensed health care providers and a bill allowing the Department of Health to pay malpractice insurance premiums for health care providers volunteering in rural and underserved areas.